How to Have a Document Legalized in Thailand in 2023.

 Legalizing Thai documents in order to use them outside of Thailand.

 If you hold official Thai documents, such as a birth certificate or a marriage certificate, and wish to have them legally recorded and used in another country, you will need to follow a few relatively simple steps.
-In Thailand, document legalization ultimately is handled by the Thai ministry of foreign affairs (MFA).
+In Thailand, document legalization is ultimately handled by the Thai MFA.

 1. Getting the document translated and certified.

 You will need to contact a professional translation agency in your area.
 The translation service will translate the document from Thai to English (and/or any other language of your choice) and will certify that the translation of the document is accurate.

 2. Present the original and the certified translated document to the consular section of the Thai Ministry of Foreign Affairs for authentication of foreign documents.